abdshomad/saur-sepuh/docs/next-enhancements.md

 -   **Description:** Add global rankings to foster competition.
 -   **Tasks:**
     -   Design and implement a UI to display rankings for player level, army power, or PvE victories.

-#### PP-004: Achievements (Gelar Kehormatan)
--   **Description:** Define a set of milestones that grant players permanent titles or small rewards.
--   **Tasks:**
-    -   Create a list of achievable milestones (e.g., "Reach Istana Level 10").
-    -   Track player progress towards these achievements.
-    -   Create a UI to display completed and in-progress achievements.

 ---